 Laura Marie Armstrong has come a long way in a short time on Fluids Sprint triathlon program.
 The journey started with Laura completing a 6 week Fluid Beginner Tri course in January 2015.
-From there Laura has flourished on the Sprint program, under the watchful eye of Sprint Coach Steve Davis.

 We took 5 minutes to sit down with Laura and ask her about her meteoric rise so far.